Golf Course Review of Trump International Golf Club

 Individually each hole on the front nine is excellent, and can hardly be faulted when considered in isolation, but collectively they don’t quite take you on a rhythmic pilgrimage as the very top courses nearly always seem to have the habit of doing.
 That said the golf is good; big, brash and bold with an emphasis on the ocular.

 In my opinion the back-nine is superior and has a much better flow to it.
-The terrain for good golf is significantly better and the holes engage with the golfer to a greater degree.
+The terrain for good, strategic golf is significantly better and the holes engage with the golfer to a greater degree.

 The tenth has a lot of character with a green nestled in the dunes whilst the next has a more classic, understated appearance curving right around more gentle sandhills.
 After playing to a wide fairway the approach into the 12th is simply marvellous and the next, a par-three across a valley is sensational - as well as being the only hole that doesn’t run North-to-South or vice-versa.
 The other one-shotter on the inward half is also magnificent with a slightly angled green, which widens towards the rear, and is protected by deep pits down the left.
-I probably need to take another look at the 15th and would next time play from the blue tee which benefits from an angled drive as opposed to the back tee which makes this a dead straight hole.
+The 15th is a bit of a sleeper hole which benefits from an angled drive off the blue tees as opposed to the back tee which makes this a dead straight hole.

 Meanwhile, the final hole is noted for its 18 bunkers and although there appears to be a bit of a scattergun approach to their locations (in fact all four of the par fives would benefit from less bunkers) this is undoubtedly a memorable finishing hole and at over 650-yards from the back tees, which you are encouraged to play from, it is a real bruiser.

 Because of the many drives from the tops of dunes there are several stunning views during the round at Trump International but there is one truly jaw-dropping panoramic vista and that is when you walk onto the elevated 14th tee and face a hole that ploughs its way through the Great Dunes of Scotland with the North Sea and dramatic coastline to your right and a fairway far below requiring a drive that plunges into a secluded valley.
-It’s an uplifting moment and for those who have visited Askernish you’ll know this feeling well.
+It’s an uplifting moment and for those who have visited Askernish you’ll know this feeling well from the 7th tee there.

 Away from the course the service received was of a very high standard and the practice facilities are superb.
 The chipping and pitching green is amazing and a couple of hours could easily be whiled away here.

 It should be said that any critical comments for Trump International come from a very high base line and there’s absolutely no denying that this is the type of golf course many golfers will drool over.
 However, it’s not a golf course for those seeking an authentic and genuine links golf experience where your ball is predominantly played along the ground and where subtlety and nuances of the land dictate the way you play.
+The penal nature diminshes the strategic elements to the design.
 If you are seeking this you would be far better heading up the road to Cruden Bay or a little further south to Royal Aberdeen.

 It should also be noted that the course is only a few years old; it is still being nurtured and will clearly develop and improve over time.
-At the moment there is an obvious newness to it all, a hollowness to the playing surface if you like; you can literally hear an echo when you chip onto a green and the turf is nowhere near as keen and compact as the fabled links courses of the UK that earn their fine distinction and merit crossing an ocean for.
+At the moment there is an obvious newness to it all, a hollowness to the playing surface if you like; the turf is nowhere near as keen and compact as the fabled links courses of the UK that earn their fine distinction and merit crossing an ocean for.
 Time is a healer as they say and this is exactly what Trump International needs.
 Unfortunately you cannot buy or manufacture something that takes decades, if not centuries to evolve, mature and mellow.

 So for now, let’s just enjoy it for what it is at the moment and that’s an especially fine modern-day championship links course.